The Best Cenotes in Yucatán Peninsula, Mexico

 These sinkholes provide access to the groundwater system and divers have discovered huge underground flooded cave systems that connect many of the cenotes in the area.
 The cave system connecting Dos Ojos, Sac Actun and others is actually the second largest in the world.

-Cenotes were considered sacred by Maya people as they believed them to be a connection between this world and the next.
+Cenotes were considered sacred by the Maya people as they believed them to be a connection between this world and the next.
 Often, they were used as a place to give sacrifices and offerings to the gods.

 There are two main types of cenote: cave and open.
 A cave cenote is enclosed with an intact roof.
 Usually, you access these by a narrow opening and inside are dark places ready to explore.
 Open cenotes are older as their roofs have collapsed.
 These are great for relaxing and swimming in the clear blue waters.
 Some caves (our personal favourites) are a mixture of both.